zacharyfmarion/Graviton/README.md

 `npm install && bower install`

-Run gulp to build a distribution version and start electron
+Run gulp to build a distribution version

 `gulp`

+To start the app, run

+`npm start`

 Once a stable build is reached I will package it using Electron and provide a download link.